UCSF-DSCOLAB/hackathon_primer/README.markdown

 Clone the ```rstudio-container``` repo.

-Change directory to repo and run
+Change directory to repo, open the command line and run

 ```Rscript install_monocle_and_R_dependencies.R```